PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/others/ports.md

 <figure><img src="https://raw.githubusercontent.com/fabricecaruso/es-theme-carbon/52ff37c9e265587d006945a2ba695b5a962b3a3d/art/logos/ports.svg" alt=""><figcaption></figcaption></figure>

-Libretro does not only provide emulator cores but also some games, this page is intended to list the libretro games available within Retrobat.
+Libretro does not only provide emulator cores but also some games, this page is intended to list the libretro games available within ProjectArcade.

 ## Information